jkeohan/rctr-8-2-21/w02d03/intro-to-props.md

 [Bootstrap Cards](https://codesandbox.io/s/components-bootstrap-starter-forked-2bujt?file=/src/App.js)
 -->

-If we highlight the `Card1` Component we will see something called `props` to the right.
+If we highlight the `Card1` Component we will see something called `props` in the right pane.
+As a matter of fact, if you highlight any Component you will see the same `props` reference.

 <img src="https://i.imgur.com/qzpnB0y.png" /><br>

-Since we haven't yet passed any data to these Components there is nothing to show.
+Since we haven't yet passed any data to these Components there is no value in props.

 **End Goal**